Mila-me/BLEGattAndroid14/README.md

-Android BluetoothLeGatt Sample adapted to Android 8-14
+Android BluetoothLeGatt Sample adapted to Android 8-14 (probably 14+ also)
 ===================================

 This sample demonstrates how to use the Bluetooth LE Generic Attribute Profile (GATT)